Our Double bet calculator will work out your returns on your winning doubles bet. It’s free and easy to use – check it out today.

 If you wager an each-way double then both horses need to win or place to receive a winning return.

 How do you calculate a double bet?

 To calculate a double bet you take the odds of each single bet and then multiply those to create your double bet odds.

 Alternatively, use our double bet calculator which will work it out.

 A double bet works by placing the money you won on your first bet on to the second selection.
 It is the simplest form of multiple bet.

 Overall, double bets are very popular, due to the ease of placing them and the added returns.

 If you want bigger returns than a single, then a double could be for you.

-If you prefer horse-racing then you can also use each-way doubles bets.
+If you prefer horseracing then you can also use each-way doubles bets.
 Each way bets reduces the odds for those that place and do not win.
 The stake will be more too.
-But this way, you have more opportunity to win.
+But this way, you have more opportunities to win.

-Why not have a go at double in June 2021 and enjoy the fun?
+Why not have a go at a double in October 2021 and enjoy the fun?